aida94/react-auth0/README.md

-# react oauth
+# react-auth0

 ## Requirements

-<b>react oauth</b> is a simple Authentification APP built in React using Auth0 library.
+<b>react-auth0</b> is a simple Authentification APP built in React using Auth0 library.
 You can login with Google, Github or with Username-Password-Authentication

 ## Requirements